 - Other services – allow you to send emails with your own domain.
 Those can be support/ticketing systems, payment providers, e-merchant services, etc.

 Apart from listing a specific infrastructure as a “source,” dmarcian provides you with a brief overview of that source’s capabilities, links to any publicly available resources on SPF and DKIM configuration, things you should be aware of, and any generally useful information on that source.
-This information is available both within our application and on our public repository for source information – DMARC.IO (more information about this resource can be found here).
+This information is available both within our application and on our public repository for source information – DMARC.IO.
+You can find more information about this resource here.

 Why are sources important?